Course Content and Outcome Guide for HON 101

 - Special Fee:

 Course DescriptionGuides motivated students into the theory and practice of scholarly reading, researching, writing and presenting academic work.
 Students will learn to explore the serious questions of our world.
 The students will begin to build their Honors program portfolio of work.
 This course should be taken early in the student's experience and will define a cohort of Honors students.
 Prepares students to succeed in multiple academic environments.
-Develops skills required to transfer.
-Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores, and 3.25 GPA.
+Develops skills required to transfer.25 GPA.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores, and 3.

 Addendum to Course Description